dinochecker

 Discovery

-The remains of Jiangxititan were discovered in the Nanxiong Formation at Tankou Town, southwest of Ganzhou City, Nankang County, Jiangxi Province, southern China.
+The remains of Jiangxititan were discovered in the Nanxiong Formation during construction work in Tankou Town, southwest of Ganzhou City, Nankang County, Jiangxi Province, southern China.
 The fossil site is about five kilometres away from Longling Town, the locality of Gannansaurus sinensis, which was previously the only sauropod recorded from this area.

 The holotype (NHMG 034062) is an articulated series of three neck and four back vertebrae, two neck ribs and three back ribs.